-The Extraordinary General Meeting was held on 15 October 2021, in accordance with the general rules and in the traditional manner, with the personal participation of shareholders, subject to the provisions of Section 3 (1) of the Government Decree, and also taking into account Act I of 2021 on protection against the coronavirus pandemic.
+The General Meeting was held on 13 April 2022, in accordance with the general rules and in the traditional manner, with the personal participation of shareholders, subject to the provisions of Section 3(1) of Government Decree 502/2020 (XI.
+16.) reintroducing various provisions on the operation of partnerships and companies with share capital, and also taking into account Act I of 2021 on protection against the coronavirus pandemic.

-1.10.
+1.11.
 Declaration on Remuneration

 The purpose of this section is to provide the General Meeting of the Bank with information on Act LXVII of 2019 on the promotion of long-term shareholder participation and the amendment of certain laws for the purpose of legal harmonisation (hereinafter: "SRD II Act").
 This law is the adaptation in Hungary of Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement (SRD II).
 Pursuant to Section 16 (1) of the SRD II Act, the Bank had established a remuneration policy for directors in accordance with the provisions of the Act, which was approved by the Bank's Board of Directors, acting under the authority of the Bank's General Meeting convened for 30 April 2020, through its Resolution No.92/2/2020 passed by a vote of opinions (hereinafter: "Remuneration Policy").
 Pursuant to Section 16 (1) of the SRD II Act, the Bank applies the Remuneration Policy to directors.
 The personal scope of the Remuneration Policy extends, in accordance with this provision, to the members of the Bank's Board of Directors, Supervisory Board and Audit Committee, as well as to the Chief Executive Officer and Deputy Chief Executive Officers of the Bank (hereinafter: "Directors") According to the provisions of SRD II Act (Section 16 (2)), the remuneration policy shall contribute to the company's business strategy and long-term interests and sustainability, and shall explain how it does so.
-To facilitate all of the above, the Bank's Remuneration Policy and Practice includes the following:
+To facilitate all of the above, the Bank's Remuneration Policy and Practice includes the followina: